 - Scotoma- an area of diminished vision within the visual field.

-The program is customised for the patient and at first the images will appear in the border between the damaged and undamaged parts of their vision.
+The program is tailored to the patient and at first the images will appear in the border between the damaged and undamaged parts of their vision.
 The program responds automatically as the patient’s visual sensitivity increases.
 Over time as the patient progresses, the images may appear deeper within their damaged field of vision.
 Each session takes about 25 minutes to complete and we recommend one or two sessions a day, for a minimum of five days per week.

 Assessing Eligibility for NeET

-NovaVision Sight Science assesses eligibility from visual field tests, together with a review of certain addition information requested from the patient.
+NovaVision Sight Science assesses eligibility from visual field tests, together with a review of certain additional information requested from the patient.
 We ask the patient to obtain the following tests from their optician, ophthalmologist or optometrist: